thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

-TODO: move the prs in exercise stats to useExerciseHistory
+TODO: finish cleaning un WendlerWorkout

+TODO: back button when menu or modal is open

+TODO: Screen always on?

+TODO: add notes to sets

+TODO: Swipe on calendar view

 TODO: clean up all naming conventions.

 TODO: bar weight and plates need to come from settings.

 TODO: split new wendler into two steps

-TODO: add tabs to Exercise History

 TODO: more stats on exercise view